omniosorg/omnios-wiki/BSDLoader.md

 ==================================

 Starting with r151022, the new illumos boot loader, ported from FreeBSD, is the default boot loader.
-Existing installations that use “” will continue to use GRUB for at least one reboot, though.
+Existing installations that use `pkg update` will continue to use GRUB for at least one reboot, though.

 New OmniOS installations